snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 ### Code highlight

-*new in DMC 2.4.0*
+*New in V2.4.0*

-To use code highlight you will need to ensure to include at least the following extensions:
+To use code highlight you will need to include at least the following extensions:

 ```python